 Skip to main content

-Constructs geodesic icosahedron given subdivision frequency.
+Creates a geodesic icosahedron given a subdivision frequency.

 Project description

-Geodesic icosahedron
+Geodesic Icosahedron

-Creating geodesic icosahedron given subdivision frequency.
+Creates a geodesic icosahedron given a subdivision frequency.

 Installation